Vasileia-Apostolou/Beauty_Bounty/README.md

 * [Search](https://github.com/Vasileia-Apostolou/Beauty_Bounty/blob/master/store/static/wireframes/Search.pdf)

 ### Design
 I wanted to keep my website clean, fresh and sophisticated.
-I used a lavender color for the navbar and footer to add some character but kept everything else white.
+I used a pink marble image for the navbar background to add some character and a lavender color to the footer, but kept everything else white.
+The same navbar background image was used for the reviews table.
 Navbar brand and icons were given a deep almost black-looking purple.
+For the free shipping banner I added a black background color to add contrast and a pink color for the text to match the color of the navbar.
+The buttons have the same background color and text color as the free shipping banner.
 Typography is "Great Vibes" for the navbar brand and "Quicksand" for the body html code.

 ## Features